Tips for a Successful Application

 - Develop individual dialogue with the program faculty and our community of students/graduates.

 - Use your personal statement to communicate your determination to be accepted into the program.
-Be sure to describe why attending the DMC program will support your career objectives.
+Be sure to describe why attending the IMC program will support your career objectives.
 Keep in mind that the personal statement can help the admissions committee really get to know who you are and why you want to earn your master’s degree.

-- Request letters of recommendation (optional) from individuals who can speak to your dedication, enthusiasm, and intent to obtain your master’s degree from the DMC program at WVU.
+- Request letters of recommendation (optional) from individuals who can speak to your dedication, enthusiasm, and intent to obtain your master’s degree from the IMC program at WVU.
 Letters from former professors, employers, and/or other sources who can testify to your academic performance and work ethic are also appropriate.

 - Address any lapse in your academic performance record in your personal statement.
 Also, proactively answer questions that the admissions committee is likely to have about your previous academic performance.